-A standard web browser can be used to monitor and chart temperature and humidity.
+A standard web browser can be used to monitor and chart temperature.
 The browser can also be used to configure the device's IP address, passwords for access and all configuration parameters.
-An iLD Big Display can display temperature and humidity received from an iServer over the Ethernet or the Internet.
+An iLD Big Display can display the temperature values received from an iServer over the Ethernet or the Internet.

-The following example illustrates how you can hookup an iServer and iLD to your network:
+The following example (see Figure 1.1) illustrates how you can hookup an iServer and iLD to your network: